 There are specific and specialized bankruptcy lenders that will work with you and provide you with bankruptcy home loans.
 However, there are some requirements.
 For example, in general, you must have at least a credit score of 500 or more, in order for a bankruptcy home loan company to consider you.
 These lenders will generally bend over backwards to help you in securing a home loan.

-1. You would likely only qualify for a maximum of eighty-percent financing.
+Here are some situations that generally apply for those wanting a home loan after bankruptcy: 1.
+You would likely only qualify for a maximum of eighty-percent financing.
 What this means for you, is that your down payment will be the twenty-percent that the loan does not cover.

 2. It is also a requirement, for those wishing to obtain a bankruptcy home loan, to have a debt-to-income ratio of between forty-five to fifty percentile range.